-Restrictive covenants and non-competition clauses prevent people from doing things they are entitled to do.
+Restrictive covenants and non-competition clauses prevent ex-employees and contractors from doing things they are otherwise entitled to do.

 Depending on how they're written into a contract, they apply:

-- for a limited time only after the contractual relationship ends.
+- for a limited time only after the contractual relationship ends: after termination.

 Two different people could have exactly the same contract – word for word.
 The restrictive covenants could be enforceable against one person, but not the other.
 The restrictions may be justifiable against one of them, but not against the other.